EvokeMadness/book-soap-dish/README.md

 - **Notes**
     - Assembly is optional.
 If you choose to fasten the cover to the back part, you will need four M2 screws.
-    - You can add rubber feet to the back part by adhering self adhesive bumpers to the four recessed slots on the bottom.
+    - You can add rubber feet to the back part by adhering self-adhesive bumpers to the four recessed slots on the bottom.
 - **Optional**
     - You can use the embossed text in the 3MF file to customize the book's title on the spine.